marko-js/marko/README.md

 ## Includes

-Other Raptor Template files can be included using the `<c-include>` tag and a relative path.
+Other Marko files can be included using the `<c-include>` tag and a relative path.
 For example:

 ```html
 <c-include template="./greeting.marko" name="Frank" count="30"/>